Jtrahan88/Jtrahan88/README.md

 - 🌱 I’m currently learning Python, SQL, Power BI, Tableau, R Programming.
 - :fire: I want to work on getting a four-plex or an apartment building, while using data to help make this decision.

+Overview of me!
+-Python
+-SQL
+-Power Bi
+-Microsoft Office
+Versatile Data Analyst with experience interpreting and analyzing data.
+Excellent understanding and proficiency of platforms for effective data analyses, Including SQL, Sheets and Excel, Power BI, and Python.
+Strong communication, organizational, and analytical skills.

 <!---